urbanogardun/monte-note/README.md

 # MonteNote

-Note taking application with rich set of tools.
+Note taking application with a rich set of editing and management features.

 Autosave note content, add images and attachments.
-Rich note content editing capabilities.
+Put notes into notebooks you create and organize them further with custom tags.
+Instantly search and filter through all note content that you have.
+Includes rich note content editing capabilities.

 ## Setup

 Windows:

 Linux:

 ## Features:

 - Autosave note content
-- Custom tags
+- Use custom tags for notes
-- Instantly search through all notes
+- Instantly search through all note content
 - Attach any type of data to a note
-- Easily open your attachments
+- Easily open attachments
-- Resizable images
+- Add and resize images
-- Most popular fonts for you to choose
+- A selection of popular web fonts for you to choose
 - Rich text editing capabilities (show pic of toolbar here)
 - Import note content with ease
 - Localized note content